rewitt94/Raindrops/README.md

 ### Examples:

-To instantiate the raindrops function.
+To instantiate the raindrops function:

 ```javascript